 Make full use of the clean and cheap form of energy called wind and avoid using the engine.
-That sometimes means waiting for good weather or tacking upwind.
-If the wind abandons you, wait for wind or anchor in a nearby bay.
+That sometimes means waiting for good weather.
+Therefore, you should consider adjusting the route in the wind direction, not against the wind.
+If the wind abandons you, wait for it or anchor in a nearby bay.
 The rewards stretch beyond lower fuel bills and fewer emissions: you’ll get a sense of achievement and calmness from living in the rhythm of nature.
 It does require some flexibility in your planning, so avoid following a set itinerary.

 2.)
 Choose a yacht with solar panels or a wind generator

 There is usually the sun, wind, or both.
 Charging your batteries with renewable energy is rewarding and triggers you to be mindful of your energy use.
 It also reduces the amount of motoring required to keep the batteries full.
 You won’t need to go to a marina for shore power.
 What’s better than anchoring in a secluded bay?

 Rather than using a dinghy with an outboard engine to go onshore, consider rowing, using a kayak or standup paddleboard.
 You will find that paddling or rowing to shore is often perfectly doable and only takes a bit longer.
 But hey, it’s your holiday, so why rush?
 You won’t have to worry about refuelling or carrying gasoline, which is explosive, smelly, expensive, and polluting.
 Once ashore, hike as much as possible.
 When you travel slowly, you’ll see that you’ll get more intimate encounters with nature and the locals.

 4.)
 Use biodegradable products